ORNL/curifactory/sphinx/source/parameters.rst

 -----------------------------------------------

 Curifactory automatically versions cached artifacts based on the parameter set used.
-It does this by computing a hash (the full details of which can be found on the :ref:`Hashing` page,) which involves taking a form of string representation of the value for every attribute in a parameter set and computing the combined md5 hash.
+It does this by computing a hash (the full details of which can be found on the :ref:`Hashing Mechanics` page,) which involves taking a form of string representation of the value for every attribute in a parameter set and computing the combined md5 hash.